-The reserved matters application for each phase submitted pursuant to condition 1 shall include details of existing and proposed ground levels and ground floor slab levels relative to Ordnance Datum of the buildings within that phase or part of a phase.
+The reserved matters application for each phase submitted pursuant to condition 2 shall include details of existing and proposed ground levels and ground floor slab levels relative to Ordnance Datum of the buildings within that phase or part of a phase.
 The development shall be carried out in accordance with the approved details.

-- 21) No development hereby permitted shall commence until a detailed surface water drainage strategy for the entire site has been submitted to and approved in writing by the local planning authority.
-The details shall be based on the Flood Risk Assessment dated 3 September 2015 included within the Environmental Statement and the Addendum dated April 2017.
-The submitted details shall: - a) provide information about the design storm period and intensity, the method employed to delay and control the surface water discharged from the site, details of existing and proposed overland flow routes, and the measures taken to prevent pollution of the receiving groundwater and/or surface waters; - b) provide details of compensatory pluvial flood storage capacity within the site; - c) provide details of any necessary easements (including those related to the Cox's Brook Catchment); - d) provide a health and safety risk assessment for the attenuation ponds and incorporate any recommended safety measures; - e) include details of the phasing for its implementation; and - f) provide a management and maintenance plan for the lifetime of the development which shall include the arrangements for adoption by any public authority or statutory undertaker and any other arrangements to secure the operation of the scheme throughout its lifetime.
+- No development hereby permitted shall commence until a detailed surface water drainage strategy for the entire site has been submitted to and approved in writing by the local planning authority.
+The details shall be based on the Flood Risk Assessment dated 29 June 2015 included within the Environmental Statement and the Addendum dated April 2017.
+The submitted details shall: - a) provide information about the design storm period and intensity, the method employed to delay and control the surface water discharged from the site, details of existing and proposed overland flow routes, and the measures taken to prevent pollution of the receiving groundwater and/or surface waters; - b) provide details of compensatory pluvial flood storage capacity within the site; - c) provide details of any necessary easements; - d) provide a health and safety risk assessment for the attenuation ponds and incorporate any recommended safety measures; - e) include details of the phasing for its implementation; and - f) provide a management and maintenance plan for the lifetime of the development which shall include the arrangements for adoption by any public authority or statutory undertaker and any other arrangements to secure the operation of the scheme throughout its lifetime.

-No building hereby permitted within each phase of the development, as defined under detail e) above, shall be occupied until surface water drainage works have been implemented in accordance with details that have been submitted to and approved in writing by the local planning authority as part of the reserved matters applications and which accord with the approved site wide drainage strategy for that phase or part of a phase.
+No building hereby permitted within each phase of the development, as defined under section e) above, shall be occupied until surface water drainage works have been implemented in accordance with details that have been submitted to and approved in writing by the local planning authority as part of the reserved matters applications for that phase or part of a phase.

 - No dwelling hereby permitted shall be located outside Flood Zone 1.
-All dwellings hereby permitted shall be located above the modelled 1:1,000 flood level (as a proxy to the 1:100 + 70% climate change event), as identified in the Phoenix Design Partnership Flood Risk Assessment and Drainage Strategy dated 29 June 2015 (Capita modelled 1:1,000 flood extent as shown on Drawing No FZ-001 included in Appendix E of the Flood Risk Assessment). - The floor levels of all buildings hereby permitted shall be set at least 750mm above the modelled 1:1,000 flood level (as a proxy to the 1:100 + 70% climate change event), as identified in the Phoenix Design Partnership Flood Risk Assessment and Drainage Strategy dated 3 September 2015 (Capita modelled 1:1,000 flood extent as shown on Drawing No FZ-001 included in Appendix E of the Flood Risk Assessment).
+All dwellings hereby permitted shall be located above the modelled 1:1,000 flood level (as a proxy to the 1:100 + 70% climate change event), as identified in the Phoenix Design Partnership Flood Risk Assessment and Drainage Strategy dated 29 June 2015 (Capita modelled 1:1,000 flood extent as shown on Drawing No FZ-001 included in Appendix E of the Flood Risk Assessment). - The floor levels of all buildings hereby permitted shall be set at least 750mm above the modelled 1:1,000 flood level (as a proxy to the 1:100 + 70% climate change event), as identified in the Phoenix Design Partnership Flood Risk Assessment and Drainage Strategy dated 29 June 2015 (Capita modelled 1:1,000 flood extent as shown on Drawing No FZ-001 included in Appendix E of the Flood Risk Assessment).